Velocidex/velociraptor-docs/content/docs/offline_triage/remote_uploads/_index.md

 config show`) and therefore the fixed password can be easily extracted.

-We recommend an asymetric scheme to be used in practice.
+We recommend an asymmetric scheme to be used in practice.

 {{% /notice %}}